Western Illinois University: Macomb Campus

 IHC (Inter-Hall Council)

-IHC (Inter-Hall Council) is comprised of students interested in improving their total living environment within the University residence halls.
-IHC is an organization of representatives from all six residence hall governments on campus, and it also serves as an umbrella organization for several subgroups within the residence hall structure.
+IHC is comprised of students interested in improving their total living environment within the University residence halls.
+It is an organization of representatives from all five residence hall governments on campus, and it also serves as an umbrella organization for several subgroups within the residence hall structure.
 Founded in 1961, the organization is committed to the development of students—both academically and personally.
 IHC is also consulted regarding the interpretation and review of residence hall policies.
-IHC became affiliated with the Illinois Residence Hall Association (IRHA) in 1979 and has been in the forefront as a residence hall government group.
+It became affiliated with the Illinois Residence Hall Association (IRHA) in 1979 and has been in the forefront as a residence hall government group.
 IHC has been a leader in IRHA and organizations such as the Great Lakes Association of College and University Residence Halls (GLACURH) and the National Association of College and University Residence Halls (NACURH).

 Hall Staff/Resident Assistant